walcutt/vesper-ridge-wiki/_notes/vesper-ridge-wiki/_public/H/House Hypatia.md

 It seems that our very own Ophile Evenstar may have a connection to this family...

+The building itself, known as Hypatia Manor, is a palatial Rococo-style estate deep within the opulent [[Velvet Ward]], and well-staffed by a legion of servants all outfitted in accordance with Lord Calix’s rather eccentric fashion tastes.

 House Hypatia’s symbol is a flying hawk with wings aflame.